7. Work and Kinetic Energy#

 The Problem

-An \(80\ \mathrm{kg}\) army trainee does pull-ups on a horizontal bar.
-It takes the trainee \(0.8\ \mathrm{s}\) to raise the body from a lower position to where his chin is above the bar.
+An \(80\ {\rm kg}\) army trainee does pull-ups on a horizontal bar.
+It takes the trainee \(0.8\ {\rm s}\) to raise the body from a lower position to where his chin is above the bar.
 How much power do the trainee’s muscles supply moving the body from the lower position to where his chin is above the bar?
 (Hint: Make reasonable estimates for any quantities needed.)

 The Model

-The trainee is treated as a point mass moving vertically upward against gravity.
-The motion is assumed to occur at roughly constant speed, so changes in kinetic energy are neglected and the muscles primarily do work against gravity.
-The vertical displacement is estimated as \(\Delta y = 0.60\ \mathrm{m}\), corresponding to a typical pull-up height.
-The arms are assumed to make up \(10\%\) of the trainee’s mass and are not lifted through the full distance, so only \(90\%\) of the body mass is treated as being raised.
+The trainee is modeled as moving vertically upward at approximately constant speed, so changes in kinetic energy are neglected.
+The muscles primarily supply power to do work against gravity.
+The vertical displacement is estimated as \(0.60\ {\rm m}\), and the effective lifted mass is estimated as \(90\%\) of the trainee’s total mass because the arms are not lifted through the full distance.

 The Math

-When an object is lifted vertically at constant speed, the work done against gravity over a vertical displacement \(\Delta y\) is given by
+For an object lifted vertically at approximately constant speed, the work done against gravity is determined by the effective lifted mass, gravitational acceleration, and vertical displacement.

 The Conclusion